Season 1, Episode 47

 Russell Kennedy:

-are, but psychologically they’re not.
+And we’re relatively in the infancy of psychedelics.
+People go off.
+The funny thing about psychedelics is they’re among the safest physiological compounds that there are, but psychologically they’re not.
 So I think we’re getting into this thing that we’re in this dopamine driven, immediate gratification society that, well, I don’t want to go through two years of therapy.
 I’d rather have three or four nights on ayahuasca and cure myself that way, not realizing that, well, you could come out actually worse, and we have to do this in a controlled environment.
 And then, and screen people too.
-If you’ve got big time physical, sexual emotional abuse, the thing about psychedelics is they kind of paralyze the braking system in your brain.
+If you’ve got physical, sexual, emotional abuse, the thing about psychedelics is they kind of paralyze the braking system in your brain.
 So you’re going to feel all of that pain full force because there’s nothing left to kind of buffer it.
 So in some people that’s cathartic and it’s healing and whatever, and I saw the other side and whatever.
 And other people, it’s just re-traumatizing.
-So it’s not a
+So it’s not a panacea is basically what we’re saying

 Lorne Brown:

-Based on that, because you say it takes off the brakes, do you subscribe to the idea that people have transgenerational trauma then that it can be brought forward?
+Based on that, because you say it takes off the brakes, do you subscribe to the idea that if people have transgenerational trauma then that it can be brought forward?
 Because some people don’t remember anything bad in their childhood.
-I’m not talking that they don’t remember their childhood.
+I’m not saying that they don’t remember their childhood.
 They just can’t see anything really traumatic, and yet they have all this alarm going off in their body.
 So I’m just curious from your background, what’s your thought on that?

 Russell Kennedy: